MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-identifiers.md

 In addition to the uniquely created domain-specific SIDs that are assigned to specific users and groups, there are well-known SIDs that identify generic groups and generic users.
 For example, the *Everyone and World* SIDs identify a group that includes all users.
 Well-known SIDs have values that remain constant across all operating systems.

 SIDs are a fundamental building block of the Windows security model.
-They work with specific components of the authorization and access-control technologies in the security infrastructure of the Windows Server operating systems.
+They work with specific components of the authorization and access control technologies in the security infrastructure of the Windows Server operating systems.
 This helps protect access to network resources and provides a more secure computing environment.

 > [!NOTE]
 > This content pertains only to the Windows versions in the "Applies to" list at the beginning of the article.